 This page covers the introduction to infinite series and contains some basic information to get you started.

-If you have your exam tomorrow and you need to learn Infinite Series in a hurry, we recommend this video.
+If you have your exam tomorrow and you need to learn Infinite Series in a hurry, we recommend a video with 100 practice problems.
+We have built a page around that video with each problem stated for you and a video clip with the solution.

 To get started, let's watch some videos.
 Because of the complexity of this topic, it is best to watch all of these introduction videos.
 There is some repetition but the information comes with different viewpoints and it will help you to assimiliate the information if you watch all of them.